 - There's a third-party USB hub in between the phone and Mac

 - There's a problem with the USB cable

-The first troubleshooting step is to ensure the phone is connected directly to the Mac, and not through a hub.
+The first troubleshooting step is to ensure the phone is connected directly to your computer, and not through a hub.
 All hubs and adapters made by Apple work perfectly, but there are a number of third-party hubs that aren't powerful enough.
 We're yet to find a USB hub in a monitor that causes problems.